ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

-### Executing DDL Statements in a Replicaiton Environment
+### Executing DDL Statements in a Replication Environment

-If the REPLICATION_DDL_ENABLE property is set to 1 on a replicaiton server, the following DDL  statements can be executed:
+If the REPLICATION_DDL_ENABLE property is set to 1 on a replication server, the following DDL  statements can be executed:

 -   ALTER TABLE *table_name* ADD COLUMN;